NDedu/myOS/README.md

 Two extras stay commented out, with the commands in `install.txt` (sections 7 and 9):
 - the passwordless keyring
 - making the power key open the system menu

-**Running this will overwrites the configs already in place.**
-**You may also want to change the logos waybar/logo.txt and hypr/screensaver.txt**, to use your own logo.

 <p>
   <img width="49%" alt="screenshot-2026-09-18_11-32-08" src="https://github.com/user-attachments/assets/2d826042-bf84-429a-a6b2-1a33b73c0960" />